EEA Grants

 Bulgaria, Croatia, Cyprus, Czechia, Estonia, Grece, Hungary, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia.

-The EEA Financial Mechanism consists of several funds:
+The EEA Financial Mechanism is implemented through different funds:

 • Programmes